Felony Stalking and Sex Offenses: A Look at a Recent California Case

 When it comes to stalking, for example, the charge against you might prove unwarranted; maybe people misunderstood your behavior, or maybe the threats you issued were jokes or weren't credible (meaning, there was no way you could have acted on them).
 Your attorney can also fight for you to receive one charge rather than another, and push for less severe penalties.

-Contact the Law Office of Nic Cocis & Associates
+Contact the Law Office of Nicolai Cocis & Associates

 Whatever the case is, we work as dedicated legal advocates for people in the Temecula, Murrieta, Lake Elsinore, Hemet, Menifee, Winchester, Corona and Riverside areas.
 What's more, you work directly with an experienced attorney, committed to your best interests and to your fair treatment in court.